Improve Knee Pain Quickly With These 4 Tips!June 10, 2019

 Here are some types of exercises that you can do from the comfort of your own home or neighbourhood:

 - Leg stretch: This exercise also strengthens the muscles around your knee joint.
 Sit up straight on the floor with your legs straightened out.
 Keep your hands flat on the floor on either side of your hips.
-Bend your knee as much as possible without it hurting, then hold that position for 5 seconds.
+Bend your knee as much as possible without causing pain, then hold that position for 5 seconds.
 Repeat with the other leg and try to do it 10 times.

 - Pool exercises: Swimming or doing exercise at your local swimming pool can help build knee flexibility in a low-risk environment, since the water can help reduce any negative impact on your joint movement.
 The resistance in movement can also help build muscle strength without the need for weights.

-While exercise is a good idea for joint pain sufferers, it’s still highly recommended that you tell your doctor before doing anything.
+While exercise is a good idea for joint pain sufferers, it’s still highly recommended that you tell your doctor before adding in any new exercises.
 That way, he or she can advise you on what you can or cannot do, the limits of your workout, as well as potentially recommending any useful exercises.

-Come visit us at Bay Wellness to see how we can help put an end to your pain with our professional team of doctors and welcoming staff.
+Come visit us at Bay Wellness to see how we can help put an end to your pain with our professional team of naturopathic doctors and welcoming staff.
+We also offer a great referral system with physiotherapist, Ryan Wanaguru at PhysioGuru.